 Except for such simple announcements as may be required, covering the time of the hearing and similar matters, public statements and publicity about the case by either the faculty members or administrative officers will be avoided so far as possible until the proceedings, including consideration by the Board of Trustees, have been completed.
 The Chancellor and the faculty members will be notified of the decision in writing.

 If dismissal or other penalty is recommended, the faculty member may request the Chancellor to transmit the record of the case to the Board of Trustees.
-The Board’s review will be based on the record of the hearing panel and it will provide opportunity for argument, oral or written or both, by the principals at the hearing or by their representatives.
-The decision of the hearing panel will either be sustained, or the proceeding will be returned to the hearing panel with specific objections.
+The Board’s review will be based on the record of the hearing panel and will provide opportunity for argument, oral, written, or both, by the principals at the hearing or by their representatives.
+Either the decision of the hearing panel will be sustained, or the proceeding will be returned to the hearing panel with specific objections.
 The hearing panel will then reconsider, taking into account the stated objections and receiving new evidence if necessary.
 The Board of Trustees will make the final decision only after study of the hearing panel’s reconsideration.

 Until final decisions upon termination of appointments have been reached, faculty members may be suspended with salary or assigned to other duties in lieu of suspension pending a final disposition of the case only if immediate harm to themselves or others is threatened by their continuance.
 Before suspending faculty members, pending an ultimate determination of their status, the administration will consult with the AFTPE Committee.

-If probationary appointments are terminated, faculty members will receive their salary to the termination date specified under Section2.39.
+If tenure-track appointments are terminated, faculty members will receive their salary to the termination date specified under Section 2.39.
 In the case of tenured faculty members, the salary will be paid to the specified termination date, which will not be less than one year from the date of notice.
 This provision for terminal salary need not apply if there has been a finding that the conduct which justified dismissal involved moral turpitude.
-The Board of Trustees on the recommendation of the hearing panel and the Chancellor in determining what, if any, payments will be made beyond the effective date of dismissal, may take into account the length and quality of service of faculty members.
+The Board of Trustees, on the recommendation of the hearing panel and the Chancellor in determining what, if any, payments will be made beyond the effective date of dismissal, may take into account the length and quality of service of faculty members.